WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Ablation Studies

 \section{Ablation Studies}

 We conduct ablation studies on the semantic condition input for finetuning, temporal-view attention for image editing and modular design in weather particle construction.

-\textbf{Semantic Conditioned Input.} We investigate the effectiveness of semantic-conditioned input by comparing editing results and FID score with and without it.
-By computing the cross-attention map using "snowy" in the text prompt, we observe that semantic conditioning enhances the model’s response to sidewalks and trees, aligning weather effects more accurately with scene structures, as shown in \cref{fig:Ablation_seg}.
+\textbf{Semantic Conditioned Input.} Note that, although the proposed 2D background editing method relies on a semantic map as input (as shown in Figure~\ref{fig:Method_overview}), it only requires the semantic map generated under sunny weather conditions, which can be easily obtained using current open-source models.
+To evaluate the effectiveness of semantic-conditioned input, we compare editing results and FID scores with and without it.
+By computing the cross-attention map using ``snowy'' in the text prompt, we observe that semantic conditioning enhances the model’s response to sidewalks and trees, aligning weather effects more accurately with scene structures, as shown in Figure~\ref{fig:Ablation_seg}.
 Additionally, the model achieves a lower average FID value across different weather conditions compared to cases without semantic conditioning, demonstrating its effectiveness in capturing weather characteristics during training.

-\textbf{Temporal-View Attention.} As shown in \cref{fig:Ablation_att}, without TV-Attention, view 3 exhibits inconsistent editing effects, with a darker tone across two frames compared to view 2.
+\textbf{Temporal-View Attention.} As shown in Figure~\ref{fig:Ablation_att}, without TV-Attention, view 3 exhibits inconsistent editing effects, with a darker tone across two frames compared to view 2.
 After incorporating temporal-view attention, view 3 achieves more consistent editing, displaying a similar snowy effect between adjacent views and frames.
-For the qualitative analysis shown in \cref{tab:Ablation_att}, temporal attention reduces warp error, indicating improved temporal coherence, while spatial attention results in a lower Bhattacharyya distance, suggesting more consistent editing across viewpoints.
+For the qualitative analysis shown in Table~\ref{tab:Ablation_att}, temporal attention reduces warp error, indicating improved temporal coherence, while spatial attention results in a lower Bhattacharyya distance, suggesting more consistent editing across viewpoints.
 By integrating both temporal and view attention, the full implementation achieves the lowest Bhattacharyya distance while maintaining a balanced reduction in warp error, ensuring globally consistent editing results.